21isenough/LightningATM/docs/guide/camera.md

 ##  Installation and testing the camera

-The 5MP Camera OV5647 for the Raspberry Pi is available from different manufacturers and with slightly different designs.
+The camera is an optional feature and allows you to scan LNURL addresses.
+The 5MP Camera OV5647 is available from different manufacturers and with slightly different designs.
 To test the function of the camera you can take a picture and download it to you computer.

 ### Installation